tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ## Events

-LiveCode is based upon events.
+xTalk is based upon events.
 Every action a script takes is triggered by an event, which is sent in the form of a message.

 ### What Causes Messages to be Sent

 Messages are sent by *events*.
-Events include user actions (such as typing a key or clicking the mouse button) and program actions (such as completing a file download or quitting the application).
-LiveCode watches for events and sends a message to the appropriate object when an event occurs.
+Events include user actions (such as typing a key or clicking the mouse button) and program actions (such as completing a file download or quitting the application). xTalk watches for events and sends a message to the appropriate object when an event occurs.